hubiquitus/hubiquitus-client-js/README.md

 `Client.connect()` to establish a connection.

 After that, you can run the different commands like `Client.publish()`.
-See `main.js` for a list of possible commands and its parameters.
+See `main.js` for a list of possible commands and their parameters.

 ## License